We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 Cardiologists, Vascular Doctors, Podiatrists, Gastroenterologists, Physical Therapists, Pediatricians, Internal Medicine and Family Medicine Physicians Serving Patients in Sheepshead Bay, Marine Park, Flatlands & Midwood, Brooklyn, New York, Astoria Queens, New York, & Manhattan, New York

-If you’re at risk of heart problems, getting a stress test can rule out or detect minor issues before serious complications develop.
-At New York Specialty Clinics, serving patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn, the highly trained medical team offers comprehensive, in-house stress tests to properly care for your heart.
-Schedule an appointment with New York Specialty Clinics by phone or book online today to determine if a stress test is right for you.
+At New York Medical Vascular Care, we serve patients of Astoria, Queens and Sheepshead Bay, Midwood, and Marine Park/Flatlands of Brooklyn.
+Our highly trained medical team offers comprehensive, in-house stress tests to properly care for your heart.
+Schedule an appointment with New York Medical Vascular Care by phone or book online today to determine if a stress test is right for you.

 Stress Test Q & A